 Ambiguously Jewish: The Eppes family were this for the first couple of seasons; the third season episode "Provenance" established them as non-observant Jews.

-Awesomeness by Analysis: Avoided, wherein the super-brain Charlie Eppes tries, among other things, golf and sniping, and learns that knowing the maths simply isn't enough.
+Awesomeness by Analysis: Subverted.
+The super-brain Charlie Eppes tries, among other things, golf and sniping, and learns that knowing the math simply isn't enough.
 It requires some kind of instinct or gut feeling to get it right.
-But the Aesop the whole way through the series is one of synthesizing math with the everyday skills of the FBI...
-Or something.

 Badass Bookworm: As of Season 5, Charlie can SO kick ass.
 One FBI training course and BAM!, he has a gun.

 This is subverted.
 Yes, he can target shoot, but isn't much in a fight still.

 Batman Gambit: Charlie proved to be pretty good at this in episodes such as "Prime Suspect" and "Primacy".
 His strategies for trapping criminals include working out their plan so could predict their course of action and set everything up so that to the criminal it seems everything is going according to plan up until the point the trap is sprung.

 Beeping Computers: Most user interfaces seem to make an unusual amount of beeping, whining, and chirps as the user scrolls and clicks.

 At the end of "Growin' Up", Nikki and Colby remind David about one more piece of paperwork that needs catching up: his physical training.
 They bring out one of the counterfeit primers from the "Sneakerhead" episode the season before.

 Catch Phrase: "Everything is numbers."
 Or, perhaps, "everything is numb3rs."